electrode-io/car-buying/instructions-full-version.md

     }
     ```

- ### Add the corresponding Reducer and Actions
+- Add the corresponding Reducer and Actions:
   In order to correctly map the transactions, car inventory and the visibilityFilter, we need to define them in the  actions and reducer.

   The `src/clients/actions/index.js` file can be updated with :